tompston/time-series-db-benchmark/README.md

 #### Go benchmarks

+Notes:

-_Note that these results use 30 day compression for chunks_.
-The empty benchmark lines are omitted.
+- timescale results use 30 day compression for chunks
+- mongodb does not use the time series collections because they can't be queried by a single row at a time
+- the empty benchmark lines are omitted.

 ```bash
 goos: darwin